8.1 Grants of Leaves of Absence

 - For qualifying exigencies arising out of the fact that the employee’s spouse, son, daughter, or parent is on active military duty.

 - Spouses employed by the County and/or Henrico County Public Schools are jointly entitled to a combined total of up to 13 weeks of FMLA leave for the birth and care of the newborn child, for placement of a child for adoption or foster care, and to care for a parent who has a serious health condition.
 Spouses employed by the County and Henrico County Public Schools are jointly entitled to a combined total of up to 26 weeks of FMLA leave if leave is to care for a covered service member with a serious injury or illness.
+Spouses employed by the County and/or Henrico County Public Schools are jointly entitled to a combined total of up to 12 weeks of FMLA leave to care for the employee’s child when the school or place of care has been closed, or when the child care provider of such child is unavailable, due to a public health emergency.
 Leave for birth of and care for a child, or placement for adoption or foster care must conclude within 12 months of the birth or placement.

 - Under some circumstances, employees may take leave intermittently (which means taking leave in blocks of time) or by reducing the hours in their regular work schedule.

 - If leave is used for the birth and care of a newborn or the placement of a child for adoption or foster care, use of intermittent leave is subject to the approval of the Director of Human Resources.

 - FMLA leave may be taken intermittently, when medically necessary, to care for a family member with a serious health condition, to care for the employee’s own serious health condition, or to care for a covered service member with a serious injury or illness.
 FMLA leave may also be taken intermittently for a qualifying exigency arising out of the active duty status or call to active duty of a covered military member.